ARMmbed/mbed-os-example-ble/BLE_SM/README.md

 The sample application can be seen on any BLE scanner on a smartphone.
 If you don't have a scanner on your phone, please install :

 - [nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for Android.
+NOTE: This second part of the example may not work on most Android devices that use random addresses.

 - [LightBlue](https://itunes.apple.com/gb/app/lightblue-bluetooth-low-energy/id557428110?mt=8) for iPhone.
+NOTE: On iOS, if the existing bond info becomes invalid (e.g. the example is reflashed) it needs to be removed in system settings.

 Information about activity is printed over the serial connection - please have a client open.
 You may use: